-In 2018, the Lithuanian Register of Cultural Property contained information about 16 400 immovable cultural heritage objects (individual and complex objects and cultural heritage sites) and about 4 000 movable cultural properties.
+In 2022, the Lithuanian Register of Cultural Property contained information about 25 892 immovable cultural heritage objects (individual and complex objects and cultural heritage sites) and about 8 454 movable cultural properties.
 The register is constantly updated and revised.
-More than 8 000 cultural heritage objects are on the list of state protected cultural heritage objects approved by the Minister of Culture, and 2 298 cultural heritage objects are declared national cultural heritage objects by the Government of the Republic of Lithuania (including 150 buildings).
+More than 8 000 cultural heritage objects are on the list of state protected cultural heritage objects approved by the Minister of Culture, and 2 422 cultural heritage objects are declared national cultural heritage objects by the Government of the Republic of Lithuania.

-Table 7: Number of state protected cultural heritage sites and national cultural heritage objects in 2015–2018
+Table 7: Number of state protected cultural heritage units and monuments of cultural heritage in 2017–2021

 According to the Constitution of the Republic of Lithuania, the State is responsible for the protection of Lithuania’s monuments of history and art as well as other cultural monuments and property.
 The purpose of protecting cultural heritage in the Republic of Lithuania is its preservation and transfer to future generations.

 Legal acts of the Republic of Lithuania distinguish between immovable and movable cultural heritage.
 The protection of immovable cultural heritage is guaranteed by the Law on Protection of Immovable Cultural Heritage (1994).
 This law defines cultural heritage as “the cultural property inherited, taken over, created and transmitted from generation to generation and significant from ethnic, historical, aesthetical or scientific point of view”.

 The legal act regulating the protection of movable cultural property is the Law on Protection of Movable Cultural Property (1996).
 Movable cultural property is defined in this Law as “material creations and other objects which are movable based on their designation and nature, hold cultural value and are listed in the State inventories of movable cultural property”.
 Immovable and movable cultural property is inscribed in the State Register of Cultural Property.